Real2Sim via Active Perception with Behavior Trees Automatically Generated by VLMs: Experimental Setup

 \section{Experimental Setup}

-We validated the proposed Real2Sim pipeline through a series of real-robot experiments involving contact-rich interactions, multi-modal scene understanding, and simulation construction.
-The experimental setup integrates a visual perception system, the VLM-driven autonomous BT generation and execution framework, and the construction of a MuJoCo simulation environment.
+We validated the proposed Real2Sim framework through real-robot experiments involving contact-rich interactions and autonomous simulation construction.
+The system integrates the VLM-driven BT framework with a physics-based estimation layer and a MuJoCo simulation environment.